Pachj/zork/README.md

 # zork
-part of BBW Module 226A
+Part of BBW Module 226A in cooperation with Module 426.